cmus/cmus/README.md

 _always_ 8 characters wide.
 Keep the style consistent with rest of the code.

-Use git format-patch to generate patches from your commits.
+Use `git format-patch` to generate patches from your commits.
-Alternatively you can use "diff -up" if you don't want to use git.
+Alternatively you can use `diff -up` if you don't want to use git.